dev-zzo/stm32-memplug/README.md

 CLK | PC12
 CMD | PD2
 D0 | PC8
+D1 | PC9
+D2 | PC10
+D3 | PC11
+nRST | PA8

-eMMC D1 through D7 are not used anyway at this point (see Performance).
+eMMC D4 through D7 are not used anyway at this point (see Performance).
 Remember to connect 3.3V and GND too!
 Note that some eMMC chips will require connecting most or all power pads.